 I suggest adding a note about the Symmetric Key (server_cipher) security.
 The scheme used by this authentication is weak and doesn't protect against any password attack methods.
 One should encrypt all communications using SSL (and enforce SSL certificates checking) when running the frontend (ex.
 Sunstone) and the core (oned) on different servers.

-#2 Updated by Simon Boulet over 7 years ago
+#2 Updated by Simon Boulet about 8 years ago

 Also I have found that the middle attribute (the username to impersonate) in the token doesn't seems to be enforced.
 You can set this to any valid string.